 Scholar profile keywords are matched to funding opportunity data from a third-party funding database.
 Grant opportunities are updated daily and contain approximately 40,000 open funding opportunities from over 10,000 public and private entities.
 Funding opportunities may be filtered by using the filter button on the left-hand side.

-How do the funding opportunities listed in Academic Analytics differ from those
+How do the funding opportunities listed in Academic Analytics differ from those found in Pivot?

 There may be significant overlap in the lists.
 Pivot is a very powerful funding opportunities database to which MU subscribes.
 Based on criteria you identify, you can search opportunities, set up alerts to be sent to your email on a weekly basis, and forward opportunities to potential collaborators.
 Pivot will also recommend opportunities based on your Pivot profile.
 It is up to you to vet those opportunities to determine whether they are a good fit.
 Academic Analytics identifies funding opportunities based on your profile and qualifications.
 In essence, Academic Analytics does some of the vetting for you.
 Please note that no single tool will capture every opportunity, so we recommend employing a multi-pronged approach to finding funding.
 And be sure you read the solicitation/guidelines carefully before preparing a proposal.